Have you heard? Hackers are phishing using SEO to rank harmful PDFs on search engines...putting you and your team at heightened risk of being phished.

 On the other hand, Black hat SEO is a lesser-known evil sibling of SEO.
 Black hat SEO is a typical cybercriminal tactic that works around algorithms, exploits flaws, and produces spurious links.
 This technique aims to direct unsuspecting visitors to malware-laden webpages and other malicious webpages.

 By phishing using SEO, these threat actors capitalize on the popularity of well-known websites.
 Some websites, for example, allow visitors to leave comments or submit files to their pages.
 Hackers post a link to their malware or a virus-infected file on a prominent website.
 The bait is for those likely to click on the link with the false sense of security that the popular website will have a strong security perimeter.

-The recent cyberattacks against the UNESCO and Cuban governments are two examples.
+Last year's infamous cyberattacks against the UNESCO and Cuban governments are two examples.
 A user going by the handle 'm1gh7yh4ck3r' posted PDF files claiming to be able to break into online accounts.
-When consumers clicked on the links, they were taken to a slew of fake websites, urging them to download files in exchange for the program.
+When consumers clicked on the links, they were taken to many fake websites, urging them to download files in exchange for the program.

 The rise in SEO-driven phishing attacks highlights the importance of employee security awareness training.
-According to a report, traditional security measures such as secure email gateways have repeatedly failed to address phishing attacks.
-Security teams can use a variety of tactics to protect employees from such attacks.
+With traditional security measures such as secure email gateways repeatedly failing to sufficiently address phishing attacks, security teams must wield a variety of tactics to protect employees from such attacks.

 One of the most successful methods is to use a system that can decrypt and monitor online traffic for harmful content.
 Security teams should also urge users to scrutinize all links before clicking them and proceed with caution if the link leads to an unfamiliar website.
 When an employee opens a malicious PDF, they will see a fake captcha on the first page, followed by text on subsequent pages.